ajancewicz/wandrer_analysis/README.md

 1. Improve map output coverage
 2. Identify regions closest to my hubs (transit, activities, work)
 3. Update worth score to account for Explorer Achievement points, rather than raw region miles.

+## Acknowledgements
+Thanks to @Craig Durkin for the awesome game of running every street in my city, and allowing me to leverage his site to practice my new programming and analysis skills.